Mapuche textiles: Trade

-In addition, the Mapuche used their textiles as an important surplus and an exchange trading good.
-Numerous 16th-century accounts describe their bartering the textiles with other indigenous peoples, and with colonists in newly developed settlements.
-Such trading enabled the Mapuche to obtain those goods that they did not produce or held in high esteem, such as horses.
-Tissue volumes made by Aboriginal women and marketed in the Araucanía and the north of Argentine Patagonia were really considerable and constitute a vital economic resource for indigenous families.
-The production of fabrics in the time before European settlement was clearly intended for uses beyond domestic consumption.
-19th century Mapuche ponchos were clearly superior to non-indigenous Chilean textiles and of good quality when comparing to contemporary European wool textiles.
-According to reports of the time a poncho could be traded for several horses or up to seventy kilos of yerba mate.
+The Mapuche used their textiles as an important surplus and an exchange trading good.
+Numerous 16th-century accounts describe their bartering of the textiles with other indigenous peoples and with colonists in newly developed settlements.
+Such trading enabled the Mapuche to obtain goods that they did not produce or held in high esteem, such as horses.
+Tissue volumes made by Aboriginal women and marketed in the Araucanía and the north of Argentine Patagonia were quite valuable and constitute a vital economic resource for indigenous families.
+The production of fabrics in the time before European settlement was rather intended for uses beyond domestic consumption.
+19th century Mapuche ponchos were considered superior to non-indigenous Chilean textiles and of good quality when compared to contemporary European wool textiles.
+According to reports of the time, a Mapuche poncho could be traded for several horses or up to seventy kilos of yerba mate.

 Current use and production

-At present, the fabrics woven by the Mapuche continue to be used for domestic purposes, as well as for gift, sale or barter.
-Most Mapuche women and their families now wear garments with foreign designs and tailored with materials of industrial origin, but they continue to weave ponchos, blankets, bands and belts for regular use.
+At present, the fabrics woven by the Mapuche continue to be used for domestic purposes, as well as for gift, sale, or barter.
+Most Mapuche women and their families now wear garments with foreign designs and tailored with materials of industrial origin, but they continue to weave ponchos, blankets, bands, and belts for regular use.
 Many of the fabrics are woven for trade, and in many cases, are an important source of income for families.

 Many Mapuche women continue to weave fabrics according to the customs of their ancestors and transmit their knowledge in the same way: within domestic life, from mother to daughter, and from grandmothers to granddaughters.
 This form of learning is based on gestural imitation, and only rarely, and when strictly necessary, the apprentice receives explicit instructions or help from their instructors.
 Knowledge is transmitted as fabric is woven, the weaving and transmission of knowledge go together.